 Supertasters May Taste More of Everything

 Supertasters may prove more sensitive to tastes and food sensations in general.
-According to Bartoshuk’s research, they experience sweet foods as more sugary, fat foods as more slippery, and hot foods as more spicy than regular tasters or nontasters.
+According to Bartoshuk’s research, they experience sweet foods as more sugary, fatty foods as more slippery, and hot foods as spicier than regular tasters or non-tasters.
 “So you can imagine that the supertaster is living in quite a different world of food,” Bartoshuk says.
 “We’re just beginning to explore that.”

 A simple physical difference may explain their sensitivity.
 “Supertasters have very different tongues,” Bartoshuk says.
-Her research has shown that, compared to regular tasters and nontasters, supertasters have more of the round structures on the tongue called fungiform papillae, so named because they resemble button mushrooms.
+Her research has shown that, compared to regular tasters and non-tasters, supertasters have more round structures on the tongue called fungiform papillae, so named because they resemble button mushrooms.
 These structures contain the taste buds, which send perceptions of flavor to the brain.